Whereas most B&Bs try to go for cutesy charm, this one goes for in-your-face extremism.

 A former Coast Guard light station built on a modified oil platform in the middle of the ocean offers up accommodations for the daring.
 It’s an isolated environment where sharks are plentiful, perhaps best suited to a scary movie plot.

-The eight rooms available for rent in the Frying Pan Tower are austere, featuring mostly utilitarian twin beds and rust-covered rooms.
+The eight rooms available for rent in the Frying Pan Tower are austere, featuring mostly utilitarian twin beds (though some feature queens) and rust-covered walls.
+The rooms are named for nearby North Carolina locales like Bald Head Island and Ocracoke.

 The tower is in an area of ocean with the totally not creepy title, “the Graveyard of the Atlantic.”
 The area earned this grim reputation for its treacherously shallow waters that had a proclivity for grounding ships.

 Initially, bidders offered in excess of $500,000 for the platform.
 Due to a technicality, however, the government discarded those bids.
-In the end, the lighthouse went to the sole sealed-bid, put in by the current owner, Mr. Richard Neal.
+In the end, the lighthouse went to the sole sealed-bid, put in by the current owner, Richard Neal, a software engineer from Charlotte.

 The creepy look of the lighthouse is due to its ongoing restoration.
 So who knows what it may look like when completed.
 Also, if you want to visit but can’t afford the price, the Frying Pan Tower does offer volunteer trips for qualified individuals who want to help with the renovation.

-If you do have the guts to go sleep overnight (for a minimum three-night stay) in a rusty abandoned lighthouse in the middle of the Graveyard of the Atlantic, hats off to you.
-Visit their page for more info.
+If you do have the guts to go sleep overnight (for a minimum three-night stay) in a rusty abandoned lighthouse in a remote location in the middle of the Graveyard of the Atlantic, hats off to you.
+Visit their website for more info.